-The majority of our Trustees are from higher education backgrounds, including five heads of institutions of higher education, one head of a further and higher education institution, and one secondary education institution head.
+The majority of our Trustees are from higher education backgrounds, including five heads of providers of higher education, one head of a further and higher education provider, and one secondary education provider head.

 Our Chair is a Vice Chancellor nominated by UUK (in consultation with GuildHE).

 Our Board is supported by four Committees – Audit, Finance, Nominations and Remuneration – comprising a majority of Trustees and also Co-opted Committee members, who have also been selected and appointed based on their specific skills, experience and expertise.